How to Make a Kitchen Plinth Drawer

 Used for making the ‘Pull Hole’ in the drawer front.

-9. Having cut the drawer opening in the new plinth I sanded around the edges of the section cut out to round them off and smooth them.
-Then, using a hole drill cutter, I cut a 1 inch hole in the centre of the cut out section to create a pull hole for the drawer.
-Once the new drawer front was ready I clamped, screwed and glued it to the front of the drawer.
+So, using a hole drill cutter, I cut a 1 inch hole in the centre of the cut out section to create the pull hole for the drawer; and then clamped the drawer in place so that I could screw and glue the front of the drawer to it.

 10. I then turned my attention to fitting the drawer runner to the new plinth, and fitting the new plinth, also known as a kickboard, to the cupboard base.
 Using pieces of scrap wood as corner blocks I screwed and glued the drawer runner to the back of the plinth; obviously fixing the outside of the drawer runners to the inside of the plinth so that the screws would be hidden from view.
 As the kitchen sink butts up against the dishwasher, rather than letting the new plinth end there I decided to make a small corner piece.
 Not only will this add stability to the new plinth, making it easier to fit but visually it will look better when fitted.
 As I did with the drawer runner I quickly added the corner piece using a simple block of scrap wood, glue and screws from the inside of the corner where they cannot be seen once the new plinth is fitted.